Pindad SS2: History

 The SS2 was first ordered by the Indonesian military in 2002 and in 2003.
 It had then been announced that the rifle was launched in 2005 150 SS2-V4s were purchased in 2007.
 An SS2 with a solid stock, known as the SS2-V3 would have been produced by Pindad, but was rejected.

 The Indonesian Army placed an order of 15,000 SS2s to replace their stock of SS1s back in 2005 with an additional order of 10,000 SS2s in 2006.
 Its first combat use was with Indonesian troops armed with SS2s in Aceh.

 The SS2s were shown abroad in Malaysia during the Defences Services Asia Exhibition and Conference 2010.

 Both Brunei and Iraq have expressed recent interest in purchasing SS2s for their militaries.
 Myanmar has expressed interest in purchasing SS2 rifles despite a statement from Indonesian Foreign Minister Marty Natalegawa that it was not true.
 Col. Jan Pieter Ate of the Indonesian Defense Ministry expressed his concerns that SS2 rifles can be used to threaten other countries and civilians while University of Indonesia security analyst Andi Widjajanto said that selling the rifles to the country can help improve relations while allowing the black market to lose its presence there.

-Pindad plans to market the weapon to third world countries such as the Congo, Iran and Uganda.
+Pindad plans to market the weapon to third world countries such as the Congo, Iran and Uganda as reported in November 2012.
+In April 2017, Pindad reported that some African and Middle Eastern countries expressed interest to acquire the SS2.

+Brunei announced in May 2018 that plans to purchase the SS2 will finally push through after informal talks started in 2015.
 On June 1, 2018, Pindad announced that it had entered into a partnership with Bhukhanvala Industries to market the SS2 to Indian military and law enforcement agencies.

-Brunei announced in 2018 that plans to purchase the SS2 will finally push through after informal talks started in 2015.

 According to Pindad representatives in 2016, around 40,000 SS2s are made annually.
 SS2 has a local content between 51.31% (SS2-V5 A1) to 78.04% (SS2-V5) in 2021.

 On 7 November 2022, the Deputy Commander of the Royal Cambodian Army expressed interest in the SS2 rifles.
 On 6 June 2024, Indonesian Government approved the military assistance to Cambodia in the form of 150 Pindad SS2-V5-A1 rifles and 20 Pindad G2 Elite pistols, with its ammunition.
 The military assistance was delivered and received by the Vice Commander of RCAF and Commander of the Royal Cambodian Army on 29 August 2024.

 On June 4, 2023, Qatari Defense Minister Khalid bin Mohamed Al-Attiyah was gifted a SS2 V2 A1 during his visit to Indonesia.
-On February 1, 2025, French Defense Minister was awarded a SS2 V2 A1 during a visit to the Indonesian Ministry of Defense.
+On February 1, 2025, French Defense Minister Bruno Le Maire was awarded a SS2 V2 A1 during a visit to the Indonesian Ministry of Defense.